fabio-blanco/spring-boot-angular-web/README.md

 ```

 This tells the frontend plugin to download the node with the version 14.16.1
-inside a note directory and use it to build the app, so you don't have to
+inside a node directory and use it to build the app, so you don't need to
 have previously installed it in your machine nor even need a global node
 installation, and it also avoids a crash because of same change in node api.
 Alternatively if you want to use a global node installation, you can change the above